 How is this different than Future Fonts?

-That’s not really a question but we’re glad you’re as excited about it as we are.
-We have an application process for that but are starting small with a limited number of designers.
-Note: this isn’t a collaborative process unless you’re part of a group/foundry.
+Great, we have an application process for that but are starting small with a limited number of designers.
+Note: this isn’t a collaborative type design process unless you’re part of a group/foundry.
 The designers here are making their own work unassisted.
-If you are drafting a font, you’ll be required to bring it to life.